alvinkam33/todo-api/README.md

 Optional data params: task (String), category (String), description (String), completed (Boolean)

 Updates todo item of specified ID.
-The API will only update the degree with requested values, otherwise it will stay the same.
+The API will only update the todo item with requested values, otherwise it will stay the same.

 ### Delete Todo Item by ID